-Artemis, however, the goddess of the hunt, felt pity for the little girl and sent a she-bear to the child to suckle, until one day she was discovered by a group of hunters who brought her among themselves.
-Close to the them, Atalanta learned all the secrets of hunting.
+Artemis, however, the goddess of the hunt, took pity on the little girl, and sent a she-bear to suckle the child, until one day she was discovered by a party of hunters, who took her to themselves.
+Close to them Atalanta learned all the secrets of the hunt.

 When Atalanta reached adulthood, she still retained her virginity and was afraid of marriage.
 So she spent her days hunting in the wilderness.
 Once the terrible Centaurs Rhoicos and Hylaios tried to rape her, but Atalanta shot them down with her arrows and killed them.